Dorzhi Banzarov: Black Faith, or, Shamanism with the Mongols

 He received his Ph.D. in 1846 with the paper Black Faith or Shamanism with the Mongols.
 This paper was received with great interest by fellow Orientalists, such as Pavel Stepanovich Savelyev, who wrote in his biography of Banzarov: "It reflects well on the [Buryat] people and the Buryats are worthy of attention, simply because out of their midst came Dorzhi Banzarov." and Grigory Potanin, who wrote in an 1891 re-publication of Banzarov's work: "One purpose of republishing this work was to provide to those, who study the mythology and folklore of the Siberian peoples, a chance to look at the work of Banzarov, which has become a bibliographic rarity, but the main goal was to remind the Buryat people of this wonderful representative [of them], as well as the Russian public of this isolated occurrence that happened once over 30 years ago and has since never been repeated."

 In Black Faith, Banzarov brought forth the idea that Mongolian shamanism was a sophisticated belief system with unique origins, and not an offshoot of Buddhism, Christianity, or any other major religion.

 Later life

 Due to his Cossack origins, however, he was obligated to begin service to the nation for 25 years as soon as he graduated.
-He left for St Petersburg to present his case to the Governing Senate, who decreed in 1850 that he should relocate to Irkutsk to work for the Irkutsk Governorate.
+He left for St Petersburg to present his case to the Governing Senate, which decreed in 1850 that he should relocate to Irkutsk to work for the Irkutsk Governorate.